Sky Above Clouds: Background

 Georgia O'Keeffe (1887–1986) spent her early career as an artist in New York from 1918 through 1929.
 By the late 1930s, she had become the most famous woman painter in the United States.
 She married art dealer and photographer Alfred Stieglitz in 1924.
 His series of cloud photographs, known as the Equivalents (1925–1934), shows that O'Keeffe and her husband addressed similar subjects, but had different approaches.
 "More difficult to assess is the extent to which O'Keeffe and Stieglitz influenced each other’s work", writes art historian Lisa Messinger.
 "Their subjects are often similar, but their approaches seem vastly different ...
 Both explored the multiple possibilities of a subject in a thematic series, reworking compositions in order to discover the ultimate solution."

 Stieglitz took a symbolist approach to his work, while O'Keeffe came at it systematically, but they equally made use of abstraction in their art.
-A Celebration (1924), an early cloud painting by O'Keeffe, appears to show the influence of Stieglitz on her work, as Stieglitz was the first to produce identifiable works that incorporated abstraction; but O'Keeffe was also the first to experiment with abstraction in her nonobjective work, beginning with Special No. 9.
+A Celebration (1924), an early cloud painting by O'Keeffe, appears to show the influence of Stieglitz on her work, as Stieglitz was the first to produce identifiable works that incorporated abstraction; O'Keeffe was also the first to experiment with abstraction in her nonobjective work, beginning with Special No. 9.
 (1915), First Drawing of the Blue Lines, Black Lines, and Blue Lines X (1916), almost a decade before Stieglitz created the Equivalents.
 Messinger emphasizes that more than technique alone, "it was their equal dedication to perfection that made them compatible as partners and receptive to each other's influence".

 In 1929, she began spending more time in New Mexico, with her cow skull paintings becoming some of her best known works during this period (Cow's Skull: Red, White, and Blue, 1931).
 In 1934, she moved to Ghost Ranch and began working on landscape paintings of the desert.
 Stieglitz died in 1946, and in 1949, O'Keeffe moved permanently to the town of Abiquiú, where she had a second home as a studio.
 Here, she produced her famous patio series of paintings (In the Patio VIII, 1950) whose variations and abstractions would develop into her new series, Sky Above Clouds.
 In 1960, just before she began working on the cloud series, which she would return to off and on for seventeen years, curator Katharine Kuh asked O'Keeffe why she chose to work in the series format.
 O'Keeffe replied, "I have a single-track mind.
 I work on an idea for a long time.
 It's like getting acquainted with a person, and I don't get acquainted easily."